Skip to Content

 Get a tune up for your car.

 We’ve had a few too many road trip nightmares.
 One was getting hit from behind and slammed into the car in front of us on our way to Washington, DC.
-One was a pan of some sort rotting out and lubricant dripping all over Charleston.
+Another was a pan of some sort rotting out and lubricant dripping all over when we drove to Charleston.
+Both of these happened in different cars.

 Kimie